-Effective for calendar years 2013 and 2014 the Patient Protection and Affordable Care Act (ACA) has mandated that certain practicing primary care physicians ("PCPs") are eligible to receive increased payments for specified primary care services provided to Medicaid eligible individuals.
+Effective for calendar years 2014 and 2013 the ACA has mandated that certain practicing PCPs are eligible to receive increased payments for specified primary care services provided to Medicaid eligible individuals.
 This is to encourage PCPs to serve the Medicaid population in advance of the Medicaid expansion in 2014.
+This government mandate will expire at December 31, 2014.

 ACA requires that the managed care organizations ("MCO's") reimburse PCPs at a rate of no less than 100 percent of Medicare fee schedule rates for specified services.
-The federal government will finance the difference between the state Medicaid fee schedule rate and the corresponding Medicare fee schedule rate (enhanced rate payment) during calendar years 2013 and 2014.
+The federal government will finance the difference between the state Medicaid fee schedule rate and the corresponding Medicare fee schedule rate ("enhanced rate payment") during calendar years 2014 and 2013.
 The state will in turn fund the enhanced rate payments to the MCO's as part of an enhanced Medicaid capitation monthly premium or as a lump sum payment of the rate differential, depending on the model selected by each state and approved by CMS.

-- A. The Company did not encounter any extraordinary items for the years ended December 31, 2013 or 2012. - B. The Company has no troubled debt restructurings as of December 31, 2013 or 2012. - C. The Company does not have any amounts not recorded in the statutory basis financial statements that represent segregated funds held for others.
-The Company also does not have any exposures related to forward commitments. - D. The Company has not received any business interruption insurance recoveries during 2013 and 2012. - E. The Company has no transferrable or non-transferable state tax credits. - F. Sub-Prime Mortgage-Related Risk Exposure
+- A. The Company did not encounter any extraordinary items for the years ended December 31, 2014 or 2013. - B. The Company has no troubled debt restructurings as of December 31, 2014 or 2013. - C. The Company does not have any amounts not recorded in the statutory basis financial statements that represent segregated funds held for others.
+The Company also does not have any exposures related to forward commitments. - D. The Company has not received any business interruption insurance recoveries during 2014 and 2013. - E. The Company has no transferrable or non-transferable state tax credits.

+F. Sub-Prime Mortgage-Related Risk Exposure

-- (1) The investment policy for the Company limits investments in asset-backed securities, which includes the sub-prime issuers.
+- (1) The investment policy for the Company limits investments in asset-backed securities, which includes sub-prime issuers.
 Further, the policy limits investments in private-issuer mortgage securities to 10% of the portfolio, which also includes sub-prime issuers.
 The exposure to unrealized losses on sub-prime issuers is due to changes in market prices.
 There are no realized losses due to not receiving anticipated cash flows.
-The investments covered are rated NAIC rating of 1 or 2. - (2) The Company has no direct exposure through investments in subprime mortgage loans. - (3) The Company has no direct exposure through other investments for the year ended December 31, 2013.
-Direct exposure through other investments for the year ended December 31, 2012 is as follows:
+The investments covered are rated NAIC rating of 1 or 2. - (2) The Company has no direct exposure through investments in subprime mortgage loans. - (3) The Company has no direct exposure through other investments. - (4) The Company has no underwriting exposure to sub-prime mortgage risk through mortgage guaranty or financial guaranty insurance coverage.